happner/happner/docs/configuration.md

 `.port` - The remote MeshNode post (as configured in the remote's `config.dataLayer.port`)<br/>
 `.secret` - The remote MeshNode secret (as configured in the remote's `config.dataLayer.systemSecret`)<br/>

+This `config.endpoints` section can be omitted if the MeshNode attaches to no other.

 ### Proxy Config